pdubroy/til/wasm/2024-02-22-Run-time-code-generation.md

-# Run-time code generation with WebAssembly
+# Run-time code generation in WebAssembly

 I first read about this sometime last year, but I decided to write it up since I've been asked about it twice in the past few weeks.